open-socialism/open-socialism-site/introduction.md

 ### The Class System

 Post the development of agriculture the class system quickly came to be.
-There are typically 3 classes.
+There are 3 main classes.

 #### The Ruling Class